Enterprise AI Is No Longer Optional

 The Problem With Specialists

-Strategy consultants design roadmaps without adequate technology constraints.
-Technology advisors select tools without adequate behavioral context.
-Change managers build workforce programs around strategies the technologists have already revised.
-Three parallel streams of competent work — that never constitute a coherent whole.
+Most organizations treat AI implementation as a complicated problem – one with many moving parts, but ultimately solvable by dividing the work among the right experts.➤ Strategy consultants design roadmaps without adequate technology insights.➤ Technology advisors select tools without adequate behavioral context.➤ Change managers build workforce programs around strategies that the technologists have already devised.

 Strategy